 -> Two, choose a name that is available on all social media platforms.
 This makes it easy for your audience to find you on social media!
 Don’t choose a domain name that is already taken as a username on social media.

-Step 3: Where are you going to host your blog?
+Step 3: Where are you going to self host your blog?

-Alright so you have your domain name, now WHERE?!
-Where are you going to host and create your blog.
+Alright so you have your domain name, now the next step to starting a blog is WHERE?!
+Where are you going to self host and create your blog.
 This is something I didn’t do in the beginning and regret it entirely.
 Self host from the beginning!
 It’s been the best thing for my blog.
 Self hosting has faster server speed, great customer service, affordable plans, unlimited customization, and awesome SEO tools.

 Siteground is the self host I have used for almost 3 years now and I always recommend them.
 The best part is, they have a live chat team that has instantly helped me with any difficulties or questions.